-This will be a most essential piece of learning for the group facilitator - especially when attempting to bring the group into potentially transformative territories.
-Being a disturbing force re-shapes and re-defines the facilitator's role and place in the group.
-By being a model of positive life force, the facilitator demonstrates what is possible within the group.
+This will be a most essential piece of learning for us as group facilitators - especially when attempting to bring the group into potentially transformative territories.
+Being a disturbing force re-shapes and re-defines the facilitator's role and place in the group, and by being a model of positive life force, shows what is possible in the group work with participants.

-Having group members simply comply with us, or defer to us, gives us a sense of comfort and control as facilitators, but it doesn't do a person much good in the long run, especially if they can't feel free to challenge life's structures, limits and rules, by the ways they challenge us.
+Having participants simply comply with us, or defer to us, gives us a sense of comfort and control as facilitators, but it doesn't do a participant much good in the long run, especially if they can't feel free to challenge life's structures, limits and rules by the ways they challenge us.

-There is a vitality to interpersonal encounters and exchanges that take place in a group, whenever the group becomes strong enough to contain the differences they have with one another, while also staying interested in one another, and caring for one another.
-This is remarkably enlivening and enriching territory for a group to hold.
+There is a vitality to interpersonal encounters and exchanges that take place in a group, where the group is strong enough to contain the differences they have with one another, while also staying interested in one another, and caring for one another.
+This is remarkably healing territory for a group to hold.

-It is especially important how a group learns to hold hurts and misunderstandings, and make adjustments to their ways of relating to one another, without regressing too deeply into shame or guilt when mistakes are made, or imperfection in a person's humanity arises.
+It is especially important for how a group can hold hurts and misunderstandings, and make adjustments to their ways of relating to one another, without regressing too deeply into shame or guilt when mistakes are made, or imperfections arise.